| |

 Is it possible to dye salt?

-1. Step 1: Place salt either in a jar or a bag.
+1. Step 1: As a first step, place salt either in a jar or a bag.

 2. Step 2: Add liquid watercolor and close tight.